MicrosoftDocs/azure-stack-docs/azure-stack/hci/plan/two-node-switchless-two-switches.md

 As illustrated in the diagram below, this pattern has the following physical network components:

-- For northbound/southbound traffic, the cluster requires two TOR switches in MLAG configuration.
+- For northbound/southbound traffic, the system requires two TOR switches in MLAG configuration.

 - Two teamed network cards to handle management and compute traffic, and connected to the TOR switches.
 Each NIC is connected to a different TOR switch.

 - Two RDMA NICs in a full-mesh configuration for East-West storage traffic.
-Each node in the cluster has a redundant connection to the other node in the cluster.
+Each node in the system has a redundant connection to the other node in the system.

 - As an option, some solutions might use a headless configuration without a BMC card for security purposes.